Bring the Campaign for Free Expression to Your Campus

 "So, what can my student group do?"

-Your group can participate in a wide range of activities—from lectures and educational presentations to in-your-face blasphemy events—to help challenge complacency and raise awareness about impediments to free expression on campus, at the local and regional level, and worldwide.
+Your group can participate in a wide range of activities—from lectures and educational presentations to in-your-face blasphemy events—to challenge complacency and raise awareness about impediments to free expression locally, at the regional level, and worldwide.
 Understandably, some of the events below might not fit with the mission of your campus group or with the climate of your campus or community.

 Note: Make sure to investigate university regulations before engaging in potentially offensive activities.
-You can always publicize and protest harsh or unfair restrictions, but you might want to avoid activities that could result in punishment or de-recognition for your club.
+You can always publicize and protest harsh or unfair restrictions, but you should be aware of activities that could result in punishment or de-recognition for your club.

 - Lecture/Presentation: Invite a school librarian or other speaker to give a presentation on censorship, book banning, blasphemy, and/or free speech.